chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 ## Physical Characteristics & Skills
-PCs have two physical characteristics.
-These are **Strength** representing power and endurance, and **Agility** representing quickness and coordination.
+PCs have two physical characteristics. **Strength** is power and endurance. **Agility** is quickness and coordination.

-PCs also have skills representing specific areas of expertise.
+PCs also have **skills** in specific areas of expertise.
 A rank of 1 or higher in a skill represents at least entry-level professional knowledge in the field.
 For certain very complex tasks, a PC will automatically fail if they don't have the skill at all.
 For example a PC without any ranks of medic simply cannot perform brain surgery without killing the patient.

 ## Past Lives